lorenzlk/mulabot-cs/README.md

 ### Basic Command

 ```
-/mula What's the latest RPM data from Brit+Co?
+/mula What's the latest RPM data from X Pub?
 ```

 ### Example Response

 ```
-🤖 On June 4, 2025 (email from John at Brit+Co), the RPM was $1.05 (↑ 3% WoW).
+🤖 On June 4, 2025 (email from John at Pub), the RPM was $1.05 (↑ 3% WoW).
 In May it was $0.97 (flat vs. April).

 Next Steps:
-• Schedule a call with Brit+Co's ad ops by June 10.
+• Schedule a call with Pub X ad ops by June 10.
 • Confirm final creative assets by June 7.

-Anything else you'd like to know about Brit+Co?
+Anything else you'd like to know about Pub X?
 ```

 ## 🔧 Configuration